 Hand slicing and cutting up ingredients to meet your preferred taste and match recipes takes a lot of time, having something in your drawer that you can whip out at a moment’s notice and play around with can cut your meal prep time down, considerably.

-- Less nicks and cuts
+- Fewer nicks and cuts

 The design of graters works to ensure that you spend more time breaking down fruit, vegetables and cheeses, and less time catching yourself with your knife.
 A sturdy grater will help you save your hands, while easily slicing through those tough veggies.